EdwardOst/demo-template/helloworld/README.md

 It deploys a basic web service that utilizes TESB infrastructure such as the Service Locator and Service Activity Monitor in a flexible virtual service container which can run in any java environment.
-It also demonstrates loose coupling to the TESB platform so that it is simple to upgrade (or downgrade) from one version of Talend to another.
+It also demonstrates loose coupling to the TESB platform using the apache-platform maven projects so that it is simple to upgrade (or downgrade) from one version of Talend to another.

 Install and Deploy
 ------------------